Continuous Assortment Optimization with Logit Choice Probabilities under Incomplete Information: Introduction

 \subsection{Organization of the paper}

 After providing an overview of relevant literature in Section \ref{sec:litreview}, we introduce our model for continuous assortment optimization in Section \ref{sec:model}.
 In Section \ref{sec:uncapacitated} we study assortment optimization without capacity constraints: we propose a stochastic-approximation type policy, provide an upper bound on its regret, and prove a matching lower bound on the regret of any policy.
-The capacitated problem is discussed in Section \ref{sec:capacitated}: we show a lower bound on the regret of any policy, propose a policy based on kernel density estimation, and prove an upper bound on its regret.
-Section \ref{sec:numerical} applies our techniques to real-life mortgage loan data, and compares the performance of our algorithms to alternatives based on the discrete assortment-optimization literature.
-Mathematical proofs are collected in the Appendix.
+The capacitated problem is discussed in Section \ref{sec:capacitated}: we propose a policy, prove an upper bound on its regret, and prove a matching lower bound (up to a logarithmic term) on the regret of any policy.
+Section 6 contains our numerical study.
+Mathematical proofs, a discussion of the relation between the continuous and discrete logit choice model, a bisection algorithm to compute the optimal continuous assortment, and additional numerical experiments are collected in the Appendix.